 Brighton & Hove is the world’s first designated One Planet City.
-On 18 April 2013, the city’s Sustainability Action Plan received accreditation from sustainable development charity BioRegional for its plans to enable residents to live well within a fairer share of the earth’s resources.
+The city’s Sustainability Action Plan received accreditation from sustainable development charity BioRegional last year, for its plans to enable residents to live well within a fairer share of the earth’s resources.

 The One Planet approach aims to create a future where it’s easy, attractive and affordable for all of us to lead happy and healthy lives, using a fair share of the earth’s resources.

 Our partners in the city are working with us to shape a ‘One Planet City’.
 Together we can boost the local economy, become more resistant to price hikes in energy, fuel and food, and foster a more equal and healthy city.

 The Sustainability Action Plan [PDF 645kb] outlines how we will use the One Planet approach to meet two of the council’s key priorities - creating a more sustainable city and modernising the council.

 These case studies detail the successful work that is going on around the city and within the council under each of the One Planet Principles.

 The One Planet Sustainability Action Plan for the city and council was unanimously approved by councillors at the Policy & Resources Committee meeting on 21 March 2013 [PDF 49kb]